sspanak/tt9/docs/user-manual.md

 - **In 123 mode:** type the respective number
 - **In ABC and Predictive mode:** type a letter or hold to type the respective number.

-#### Add Word Key (Default: press ✱):
-Add a new word to the dictionary for the current language.

-You can also add new emojis and then access them by pressing 1-1-3.
-Regardless of the currently selected language, all emojis will be available in all languages.

 #### Backspace Key:
 Just deletes text.